mcortzen/clifford/docs/index.rst

 If you think Geometric Algebra looks interesting and want to learn more, check out the `cambridge groups page <http://geometry.mrao.cam.ac.uk/>`_,  and here are some great introductory textbooks!

+Also feel free to get a formula collection at: http://ctz.dk/geometric-algebra/

 * Geometric Algebra for Physicists, by Doran and Lasenby
 * Geometric Algebra for Computer Science, by Dorst, Fontijne and Mann
 * New Foundations for Classical Mechanics, by David Hestenes